1. Legal Framework Differentiating Employees From Independent Contractors

 The Act defines the four general criteria to be used in determining whether such factual elements exist in a particular case:

-- the parties’ intention as expressed in the agreement: the qualification decided by the parties will be the starting point for the judge’s analysis of the nature of the contract; however, it is understood that the actual performance of the agreement must be in line with the nature of the employment relationship chosen by the parties.
+the qualification decided by the parties will be the starting point for the judge’s analysis of the nature of the contract; however, it is understood that the actual performance of the agreement must be in line with the nature of the employment relationship chosen by the parties.
+One must consider the entire written agreement and not merely the title or name given to it by the parties (i.e. neutral criterion).
+If there is no written agreement, then the actual contractual relationship will need to be assessed using the other general criteria.

 - the ability to exercise hierarchical control.

 Besides the general criteria, the Act also determined a list of specific socio-economic criteria, which apply in addition to the criteria listed above.
 They may not deviate from either the general or the neutral criteria laid down in the law.
-The Act sets out a number of examples: the possibility of hiring or replacing employees, working in places or with materials which are personal property, guaranteed pay, personal and substantial invest-ment in the enterprise with personal capital, power of decision over financial resources.
+The Act sets out a number of examples: the possibility of hiring or replacing employees, working in places or with materials which are personal property, guaranteed pay, personal and substantial investment in the enterprise with personal capital, power of decision over financial resources.
 The Act also provides a procedure for establishing these or other specific criteria in a determined sector or profession, or categories of professions by Royal Decree.

-By means of an Act, in 2012, the Government reinforced its effort to counter bogus self-employment in some fraud-sensitive sectors, by introducing a refutable presump-tion (which can be reversed by all means of law) of the existence of an employment agreement, if, based on the contractual relationship, more than half of the following criteria are fulfilled:
+By means of an Act, in 2012, the Government reinforced its effort to counter bogus self-employment in some fraud-sensitive sectors, by introducing a refutable presumption (which can be reversed by all means of law) of the existence of an employment agreement, if, based on the contractual relationship, more than half of the following criteria are fulfilled:

 i.
 Absence of any financial or economic risk for the worker, such as absence of a personal and substantial investment with his/her own resources in the undertaking, or absence of a personal and substantial part in the profits or losses of the undertaking;